PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `admin_emails`: (Optional) List of administrator email addresses that should receive the warning and cancellation emails that are sent to users.

+!!! note "Times are Not Exact"
-Note that jobs are not cancelled after exactly `cancel_minutes` or `sliding_cancel_minutes` since the alert is only called every N minutes via cron or another scheduler.
+    Jobs are not cancelled after exactly `cancel_minutes` or `sliding_cancel_minutes` since Slurm jobs can start at any time and the alert is only called every N minutes via cron or another scheduler.
 The same is true for warning emails.

 In Jobstats, a GPU is said to have 0% utilization if all of the measurements made by the NVIDIA exporter over a given time window are zero.
 Measurements are typically made every 30 seconds or so.
-For the actual value see `SAMPLING_PERIOD` in `config.py` for [Jobstats](https://github.com/PrincetonUniversity/jobstats).
+For the actual value at your institution see `SAMPLING_PERIOD` in `config.py` for [Jobstats](https://github.com/PrincetonUniversity/jobstats).

 ### Example Configurations

-Analyze each job after its first 2 hours (120 minutes) and cancel those with 0% GPU utilization:
+Jobs with GPUs that are idle for the first 2 hours (120 minutes) will be cancelled:

 ```yaml
 cancel-zero-gpu-jobs-1: